 It is important that the information contained in our records is both accurate and current.
 If your personal information happens to change during the course of our relationship, please keep us informed of such changes.

 In some circumstances we may not agree with your request to change your personal information and will instead append an alternative text to the record in question.

 ACCESS TO YOUR PERSONAL INFORMATION

 When requesting access to your personal information, please note that we may request specific information from you to enable us to confirm your identity and right to access, as well as to search for and provide you with the personal information that we hold about you.
 We may charge you a fee to access your personal information; however, we will advise you of any fee in advance.
-If you require assistance in preparing your request, please contact our Chief Legal Officer.
+If you require assistance in preparing your request, please contact our Privacy Officer.